 The extras really do matter.
-Supplemental benefits (those not required by law) play a key role in an MNC’s talent strategy.
-These benefits may include offerings like private medical insurance, dental benefits, financial education, education, training, counseling, career development, transport supplement, housing support and more.
+What are supplementary benefits?
+Supplementary benefits (also known as supplemental benefits) are those not required by law.
+They can play a key role in an MNC’s talent strategy.
+Supplementary benefits may include offerings like private medical insurance, dental benefits, financial education, education, training, counseling, career development, transport supplement, housing support and more.

 “Expectations for supplemental benefits can vary greatly across countries,” says Ana Vizzotto, GoGlobal’s director of client solutions.
 “For example, in the Philippines, many companies provide a monthly rice subsidy to workers.
 In some Latin American countries, it is customary for employers to provide meal and grocery stipends.”